ai-pocworkspace/ai-poc/README.md

 # AI POC

-## Install and run the python slack bolt app
+## Install and run the python slack bolt app (https://api-poc.jhnnygrn.com)

+This app can be managed at the following link - https://api.slack.com/apps/A05V1CYAWP8.

 Install the poetry python dependency manager and pyenv
 ```